Relative Ding and $K$-stability of toric Fano manifolds in low dimensions: Preliminaries

 Note that each rational PL convex function can be assumed to be normalized after adding some rational affine function.

-The importance of such functions comes from the fact that each rational PL convex function $f$ corresponds to a \emph{toric test configuration} of $(X_{P}, -K_{X_{P}})$.
-Indeed, once we fix a rational number $R$ with $R>\max_{P}f$, we get an $(n+1)$-dimensional rational convex polytope
+Here and hereafter, we denote the maximal algebraic torus $(\mathbf{C}^*)^n$ by $T$.
+The importance of such functions comes from the fact that each rational PL convex function $f$ corresponds to a \emph{$T$-equivariant} test configuration of $(X_{P}, -K_{X_{P}})$ as follows.
+We refer the reader to \cite[Section $4.2$]{D02} for more detailed description to explain why all $T$-equivariant test configurations can be induced by a rational PL convex function.